documentationfor yFiles for HTML 3.0.0.1

 targetCropping

-Defines the amount of space to crop from the imaginary line between the source resp. target node intersection point.
-This shortens the arrow and leaves room at the arrow’s end resp. tip.
+Defines the amount of space to crop from the imaginary line between the source and target node intersection point.
+This shortens the arrow and leaves room at the arrow’s end and tip, respectively.

 Interpretation of thickness and cropping lengths